 To register for any courses please email name, phone number and course name to firstname.lastname@example.org and submit payment on course payment page of this website.
 See below for Continuing Education (CE) credit courses currently being offered.

 This workshop meets the 3 hour Telehealth required course.
 This course will review telehealth basic competencies, clinical implications to consider while providing telehealth and best practices of care.
 (CE # 20-922995)

 This workshop meets the 2 hour Medical Errors required course.
 This course will take a look at medical errors from the behavioral health view, outlining common errors, prevention methods and how to conduct a root cause analysis.
 CE # 20-537612

-Are you a qualified supervisor and need the new 4 hour update course?
+Are you a qualified supervisor and need the 4 hour update course?
 This small group is for you.
 Learn what is new, discuss supervision challenges, get information on how technology impacts supervision and more.
+(CE #20-586463)

 Trauma-informed care is becoming the norm, but what is it really and how do you implement such care into your practice?
 This workshop integrates key concepts and integral elements of this strengths-based approach into detailed exercises and practical approaches.

 This workshop explores the implications of technology in the clinical setting from EMR systems to telehealth.
 Implications of ethics and technology standards will be reviewed.
 Participants will explore how implementing technology practices impacts client services, improve clinical outcomes and assist in managing clinical progress.